 - The 2:1 ratio: I have always used this method and have never been successful.
 I have played with my times, covering or not covering the rice, but I still cannot get it to work.
 The concept is to boil two cups of water and add a cup of rice.
 Cover and lower the heat to low for 20 minutes.

 One cup of uncooked rice serves two to three servings of cooked rice.
-The ratio I use is one and a quarter cups of water per cup of dry rice.
+The ratio I use is one and a quarter cups of water per cup of dry rice instead of two cups of water per cup of dry rice.

 - DO NOT TOUCH IT WHILE IT IS COOKING: I mean it.
 Maybe an initial toss to make sure all the grains are covered by the water and the salt is distributed, but other than that, do not turn the rice while it is cooking.
 I find that it makes it stickier.
 If the pot is covered, the steam and condensation drippings will cook the grains on the top of the pot.
 Trust me.